vector-of-bool/vector-of-bool.github.io/_posts/2018-12-20-build-like-ninja-1.md

 build sorted-ingredients.txt: sort-lines ingredients.txt | sort-lines.py
 ```

-The only different between *implicit* and *explicit* inputs is that
+The only differences between *implicit* and *explicit* inputs is that
 *explicit* inputs will appear in the expansion of the `$in` variable.

 > Ninja also has a concept of *implicit* and *explicit* outputs, which work